-- if the Life or Critical Illness Cover is payable as a lump sum, 50% of the amount of cover you have at the date the child meets one of our definitions of critical illness or our requirements for the definition of total permanent disability for Children's Critical Illness Cover, - if the Life or Critical Illness Cover is payable as regular payments, 50% of the amount of cover you have at the date the child meets one of our definitions of critical illness or our requirements for the definition of total permanent disability for Children's Critical Illness Cover, multiplied by the remaining number of full years left of the term of the cover, or - £25,000.
+- if the Critical Illness Cover is payable as a lump sum, 50% of the amount of cover you have at the date the child meets one of our definitions of critical illness or our requirements for the definition of total permanent disability for Children's Critical Illness Cover, - if the Critical Illness Cover is payable as regular payments, 50% of the amount of cover you have at the date the child meets one of our definitions of critical illness or our requirements for the definition of total permanent disability for Children's Critical Illness Cover, multiplied by the remaining number of full years left of the term of the cover, or - £25,000.

-If your plan includes more than one Life or Critical Illness Cover, or you have more than one plan with us covering the same person, and these provide cover similar to Standard Children's Critical Illness Cover, the limits on this page in relation to Standard Children's Critical Illness Cover apply to each Life or Critical Illness Cover and plan.
+If your plan includes more than one Critical Illness Cover, or you have more than one plan with us covering the same person, and these provide cover similar to Standard Children's Critical Illness Cover, the limits on this page in relation to Standard Children's Critical Illness Cover apply to all of your Critical Illness Covers and plans.
 We'll make only one payment for Standard Children's Critical Illness Cover for any child.

-If your plan includes more than one Life or Critical Illness Cover for different people, or you have more than one plan with us for different people, and these provide similar Standard Children's Critical Illness Cover, the limits on this page in relation to Standard Children's Critical Illness Cover apply to each Life or Critical Illness Cover and plan.
+If your plan includes more than one Critical Illness Cover for different people, or you have more than one plan with us for different people, and these provide cover similar to Standard Children's Critical Illness Cover, the limits on this page in relation to Standard Children's Critical Illness Cover apply to all of your Critical Illness Covers and plans.
 We'll make only one payment for Standard Children's Critical Illness Cover for any child in respect of each person covered.

 We'll work out the amount of cover at the date the child meets one of our definitions of critical illness or our requirements for the definition of total permanent disability for Children's Critical Illness Cover.
-This means that if your Life or Critical Illness Cover is payable as a decreasing lump sum, the amount of cover you have under Standard Children's Critical Illness Cover will be based on the amount of cover your Life or Critical Illness Cover has decreased to at the date the child meets one of our definitions of critical illness or our requirements for the definition of total permanent disability for Children's Critical Illness Cover.
+This means that if your Critical Illness Cover is payable as a decreasing lump sum, the amount of cover you have under Standard Children's Critical Illness Cover will be based on the amount of cover your Critical Illness Cover has decreased to at the date the child meets one of our definitions of critical illness or our requirements for the definition of total permanent disability for Children's Critical Illness Cover.
 Any change to your amount of cover after this time won't be taken into account.